arcaldwell49/academic-kickstart-1/content/authors/_index.md

 - Visitors
 ---

 Aaron is an exercise physiologist by training with a Ph.D. in Health, Sport, and Exercise Science from the University of Arkansas.
 His current job is focused on human performance in extreme environments (heat, cold, and altitude).
-In addition, he has expanded his skillset to include applied statistics by completing a Graudate Certificate in Statistics & Research Methods while at the University of Arkansas and is currently continuing his education with a M.Sc. in Analytics through the Georgia Institute of Technology.
+In addition, he has expanded his skillset to include applied statistics by completing a Graduate Certificate in Statistics & Research Methods while at the University of Arkansas and is currently continuing his education with a M.Sc. in Analytics through the Georgia Institute of Technology.

 Aaron's statistics and coding work can be found on [GitHub](https://github.com/arcaldwell49)